dokklib/dokklib/docs/libs/db/get.md

 Getting an item requires knowing its composite primary key (`PK` and `SK`) .

-Suppose we want to get the date of an order by a user and we know the order id.
+Suppose we want to retrieve the date of an order by a user and we know the order id.
 Then if we have the following data in the table:

 PK             | SK            | CreatedOn